Russia: Kievan Rus'

-The establishment of the first East Slavic states in the 9th century coincided with the arrival of Varangians, the Vikings who ventured along the waterways extending from the eastern Baltic to the Black and Caspian Seas.
-According to the Primary Chronicle, a Varangian from the Rus' people, named Rurik, was elected ruler of Novgorod in 862.
+The establishment of the first East Slavic states in the 9th century coincided with the arrival of the Varangians, Vikings who ventured along the waterways extending from the eastern Baltic to the Black and Caspian Seas.
+According to the Primary Chronicle, a Varangian from the Rus', named Rurik, was elected ruler of Novgorod in 862.
 In 882, his successor Oleg ventured south and conquered Kiev, which had been previously paying tribute to the Khazars.
-Rurik's son Igor and Igor's son Sviatoslav subsequently subdued all local East Slavic tribes to Kievan rule, destroyed the Khazar Khaganate, and launched several military expeditions to Bulgaria, Byzantium and Persia.
+Rurik's son Igor and Igor's son Sviatoslav subsequently subdued all local East Slavic tribes to Kievan rule, destroyed the Khazar state, and launched several military expeditions to Bulgaria, Byzantium and Persia.

-In the 10th to 11th centuries, Kievan Rus' became one of the largest and most prosperous states in Europe.
-The reigns of Vladimir the Great (980–1015) and his son Yaroslav the Wise (1019–1054) constitute the Golden Age of Kiev, which saw the acceptance of Orthodox Christianity from Byzantium, and the creation of the first East Slavic written legal code, the Russkaya Pravda.
-The age of feudalism and decentralisation had come, marked by constant in-fighting between members of the Rurik dynasty that ruled Kievan Rus' collectively.
-Kiev's dominance waned, to the benefit of Vladimir-Suzdal in the north-east, the Novgorod Republic in the north, and Galicia-Volhynia in the south-west.
+During the 10th and 11th centuries, Kievan Rus' became one of the largest and most prosperous states in Europe.
+The reigns of Vladimir the Great (980–1015) and his son Yaroslav the Wise (1019–1054) constitute Kiev's Golden Age.
+Through his political and religious reforms, Vladimir laid the foundations for the transformation of Kievan Rus' from a fragmented conglomeration of tributary groups into a more unified realm, connected by dynastic authority and shared religious and cultural ties.
+He adopted Christianity from the Byzantine Empire, beginning the synthesis of Byzantine and Slavic cultures that would define Russian culture for the next millennium.
+The reign of Yaroslav also saw the creation of the state's first written legal code, the Russkaya Pravda.

+Kievan Rus' was politically unstable due to weak centralisation and the absence of a stable succession principle.
+The rota system introduced by Yaroslav led to princely authority being distributed among members of the ruling Rurikid dynasty according to seniority.
+Intended to preserve dynastic unity, this system increasingly fostered rivalry among princes, leading to frequent infighting.
+As a result, political power fragmented among competing regional centres, marking a gradual shift toward decentralisation.
+Kiev's dominance waned, to the benefit of Vladimir-Suzdal in the north-east, the Novgorod Republic in the north, and Galicia–Volhynia in the south-west.
 By the 12th century, Kiev lost its pre-eminence and Kievan Rus' had fragmented into different principalities.
 Prince Andrey Bogolyubsky sacked Kiev in 1169 and made Vladimir his base, leading to political power being shifted to the north-east.